Trayvon Martin: Digital footprint

 Friends of Martin, who had known him from Highland Oaks Middle School and Carol City High School and corresponded with him over Twitter, said Martin was not prone to violence.
 One friend said he was the "walk away" type of guy: "he'd rather walk away than fight."
-She also said that she had never seen Martin's purported grills, and did not know he had them until she saw the picture on the news, and that she never saw him in public with them on.
-Another friend from Twitter who had known him since middle school said he was funny and had liked to joke around and make people laugh.
-A professor of media law at the University of Florida, Lyrissa Lidsky, said Martin's social media posts should be taken with a grain of salt, because they do not necessarily reflect what a teenager was like in person.
-She said a person's online persona may not reflect a true image of who they are, especially with young people.
-University of Florida criminal law professor Kenneth Nunn said when he was concerned about a person's character, he would look at anything, including what Martin's behavioral traits have been, or may have been over time.
+Another friend from Twitter who had known him since middle school said he was funny and liked to joke around and make people laugh.

 At a banquet for Associated Press Broadcasters in Florida, Benjamin Crump, and Mark O'Mara, Zimmerman's defense attorney, both said the role that social media played immediately following Martin's death set a precedent.
 Crump said that social media had given people who normally would not have a voice in matters like this a chance to engage in the case.
 O'Mara said the misinformation that was tweeted following Martin's death "caused a firestorm that wasn't a full picture".

 Shooting

 Tracy Martin said he took his son to Sanford "to disconnect and get his priorities straight".
-Martin had been to Twin Lakes several times before with his father, and sometimes played football with the kids in the neighborhood.
+Martin had been to Twin Lakes several times before with his father and sometimes played football with the kids in the neighborhood.
 On the night of the shooting, Tracy was out to dinner with his fiancée, Brandy Green, while Tracy's and Green's sons stayed at home, watching TV and playing video games.
 Trayvon went out, walking to a local 7-Eleven store where he bought Skittles candy and an Arizona watermelon drink.